MUTHUSELVANV/Logistic-Regression/README.md

 Next, we applied logistic regression on the training dataset to train the model.
 After training, we evaluated the model's performance using the testing data and calculated evaluation metrics such as accuracy score and recall score (f1 score).

-Finally, we visualized the data to gain a better understanding of how the model works and how the different classes are separated.
+Finally, we visualized the data to gain insights into how the model separates the different classes.
+Furthermore, we compared the performance of logistic regression with other optimization algorithms such as Random Forest, Naive Bayes, and SVM by visualizing their decision boundaries.
+This comparison provides a comprehensive understanding of how different algorithms handle the classification task.